If you are unable to collect payment for items purchased, we suggest using the direct write-off method.

 Ensure that you have an expense category already created that will be used to handle bad debts.
 As with any business expense, we recommend consulting with your tax adviser to assist with tax-related decisions.

-- From the Business Tools menu, select Expenses (or from the main toolbar, click Expenses).
+- From the Business Tools menu, select Expenses (or from the Reports - Tools group on the main toolbar, click Expenses).

 - From the Expense toolbar, click to create a new entry.